omaraymanatia/Data-Stuctures/README.md

 # Data Structures Repository

-This repository contains implementations of various data structures in Python.
+This repository contains implementations of various data structures in C++.

 ## Data Structures